Dear Parents,

 If you have a planned absence and would like classwork for the time you’ll be gone, contact me 2 weeks in advance.

-For more detailed information, refer to the K-8th Family Handbook located in Hephatha's website.
+For more detailed information, refer to the K-8th Family Handbook located on Hephatha's website.

 Illness